 Morning transfer to the airport for the flight to Puerto Maldonado.
 Upon arrival transfer to the Tambopata river port in Puerto Maldonado.
 Puerto Maldonado is situated at the confluence of the mighty Madre de Dios and Tambopata Rivers and is a bustling, booming tropical frontier town.
 Its principal activities are gold mining, Brazil nut collecting, timber extraction, agriculture and ecotourism.

-After the first hour we will leave the final traces of human habitation behind as we cross the northern boundary of the 700,000 hectare, completely uninhabited nucleus of the Tambopata National Reserve.
+After the first hour we leave the final traces of human habitation behind as we cross the northern boundary of the 700,000 hectare completely uninhabited nucleus of the Tambopata National Reserve.
 Differences in wildlife abundance will be noted immediately: we will begin to sight macaws, herons, kingfishers and cormorants frequently and improve our chances of encounters with capybaras, caiman, storks, ducks and other wildlife.
-Boxed lunch on the boat.
-We will arrive at Tambopata Research Center in the early afternoon, being greeted by the Chicos, our flock of semi-wild, rescued macaws.
-On arrival, we will hold an orientation session.
-After this we will hike the 1.5 mile Bamboo Trail, a trail that is famous for the abundance of rare birds that live exclusively in this habitat and are endemic to southern Peru.
+We arrive at Tambopata Research Center in the early afternoon, being greeted by the Chicos, our flock of semi-wild, rescued macaws.
+After an orientation session, we hike the 1.5 mile Bamboo Trail, a trail famous for the abundance of rare birds that live exclusively in this habitat and are endemic to southern Peru.
 It is also the home of the frequently found Howler and Dusky titi monkeys.
-As we birdwatch our way through the trail we will end our hike at the overlooks which are good places to observe canopy birds like tanagers, jacamars, elaenias, guans, and oropendolas.
-We will return to TRC for dinner.
-After dinner, to cap off a fulfilling day we can have a frog walk through the forest, allowing the photo lovers to take incredibly beautiful macro shoots of american bullfrogs, horned frogs, tree frogs and an incredible variety of colorful insects.
+As we birdwatch our way through the trail we complete our hike at the overlooks which are good places to observe canopy birds like tanagers, jacamars, elaenias, guans, and oropendolas.
+We return to TRC for dinner.
+After dinner, to cap off a fulfilling day we can have a frog walk through the forest, allowing photo lovers to take incredibly beautiful macro shoots of american bullfrogs, horned frogs, tree frogs and an incredible variety of colorful insects.